mietinen/archer/README.md

 or simply `pacman -Qqe > pkglist.txt`

 The script first installs what it finds in official repositories, then tries what's left from the AUR repositories.
 Installing AUR packages depends on `aurhelper`
+If a specific kernel isn't listed in pkglist.txt (linux, linux-hardened, linux-lts, linux-zen), it defaults to the linux kernel.
+If you want more than one kernel, all have to be listed.

 ## Dotfiles